UTS-eResearch/hpc_utilisation/README.md

 ## The User Database

-In the Python code the `users_db_name` is a small sqlite database that just contains user information.
+In the Python code the `users_db_name` is a small sqlite database that just contains user information for our site at UTS.
 This is not included with this repo.
 The schema is:

     $ echo '.schema' | sqlite3 users_ldap_public.db
     CREATE TABLE IF NOT EXISTS "users" ( 'id' INTEGER NOT NULL, 'uts_id' TEXT NOT NULL, 'uts_email' TEXT, 'name' TEXT, PRIMARY KEY('id'));